-Patient Appointment Access Standards Access Standard Definitions cont.
-High Impact Specialists: Practitioner types that treat conditions that have high mortality and morbidity rates or practitioner types where treatment requires significant resources comprised of, but not limited to, the following: Neurology Oncology Performance Goals: The performance goals are monitored through the Physician Office Review (POR) program, member satisfaction surveys, complaints and focused audits.
-Physician Office Review Program The Plan recognize physicians as participants in the health care improvement process.
+Patient Appointment Access Standards Definitions, cont'd Performance Goals: The performance goals are monitored through the Physician Office Review program, covered person satisfaction surveys, complaints and focused audits.
+Physician Office Review Program BCBSTX recognizes physicians as participants in the health care improvement process.
 One of the main objectives of the Quality Improvement Program is to provide physicians with meaningful and constructive data to improve their practice patterns as necessary.
-Evaluating the care provided in the physician's office focuses on documentation of clinical care, as well as the assessment of the physical structure and medical recordkeeping practice.
-The following are evaluated during the Physician Office Review: Safety and environment Medical recordkeeping practices Laboratory services Radiology services
+Evaluating the care provided in the Physician's office focuses on documentation of clinical care, as well as the assessment of the physical structure and medical recordkeeping practice.
+The following are evaluated during the Physician Office Review:

+- Safety and environment

+- Medical recordkeeping practices

+- Laboratory services

+- Radiology services

-A sample of the Physician Office Review Site Visit form is located further in this section and can be copied for your use.
+A sample of the Physician Office Review Site Visit form is located on further in this manual and can be copied for your use.